Joe Dundee: Loss of the world welterweight title, July, 1929

 On March 21, 1929, Dundee was stripped of his NBA world welterweight title for refusing to fight top contenders Jack Thompson or Jackie Fields.
 He was not considered to have fully lost the title until his bout with Jackie Fields.

-On July 25, 1929 Dundee faced Jackie Fields before a crowd of 25,000 in a unifying match for the welterweight championship in Detroit, and a chance to reclaim his title.
+On July 25, 1929, Dundee faced Jackie Fields before a crowd of 25,000 in a unifying match for the welterweight championship in Detroit, and a chance to reclaim his title.
 Fields was awarded the fight in the second round after Dundee, having been knocked down four times, delivered a foul blow while still down which left put fields down on the mat in pain, and incapable of continuing the fight.
 Dundee claimed that the foul was unintentional but some boxing historians has since speculated otherwise, even considering it part of a fix.
 Fields stated he believed Dundee, but noted that it was the only bout he had ever won on a foul.
 The win gave Fields unified recognition as world welterweight champion.

 Taking the Mexican welterweight title, October, 1929

-Dundee defeated Bert Colima on October 13, 1929 for the Mexican welterweight title in a ten round points decision in Mexico City before an exceptional crowd of 20,000.
+Dundee defeated Bert Colima on October 13, 1929, for the Mexican welterweight title in a ten round points decision in Mexico City before an exceptional crowd of 20,000.
 Dundee was down for a count of nine in the second, and Colima was down twice in the sixth, once for a count of eight.
 Dundee dominated the later rounds, but could not find a knockout punch.

 In one of his last career fights on May 28, 1930, Dundee decisively defeated British lightweight champion Harry Mason in a ten round points decision at Madison Square Garden before a modest crowd of 5,000.
 Though Dundee appeared close to being knocked out in the first round, he rallied in the remaining rounds to gain the decision from Mason.

 After retiring from boxing around 1931, Dundee worked as a bartender in Baltimore in a tavern in which he had partial ownership.

 Dundee was inducted into the Maryland State Athletic Hall of Fame in 1959.
-He died on March 31, 1982, at Manor Care Townsend Nursing Home in Baltimore, and was buried in The Most Holy Redeemer Cemetery.
+He died on March 31, 1982, at Manor Care Townson Nursing Home in Baltimore, and was buried in The Most Holy Redeemer Cemetery.
 He left a wife, Johanna, and three sons.